adpushup/eslint-plugin-alternate-import/readme.md

     "alternate-import": {
         "alternatePackagesMap": [
             {
-                "original": "restricted-package-name", // use alternate instead of original "alternate": "alternate-package-name"
+                "original": "restricted-package-name",
-            },
+                "alternate": "alternate-package-name" // use alternate instead of original },
             {
-                "original": "react-bootstrap", // import from file instead of original package "alternate": "/react-bootstrap-imports.js"
+                "original": "restricted-package-name",
-            },
+                "alternate": "/old-package-imports.js" // import from file instead of original package },
             {
-                "original": "restricted-package-name" // Restric package but do not suggest any alternative }
+                "original": "restricted-package-name" // Restrict package but do not suggest any alternative }
         ],
         "customFileImportRootPrefix": "@" // Prepend static path to alternate custom file(s)